Sini wants to discuss early appointment as DA

 Legis.
 Rob Trotta (R-Fort Salonga), a former detective and frequent police critic, said, “I find myself in the weird position of agreeing with District attorney-elect Sini.
 It’s a clean slate.
 I’ll be watching him closely to make sure justice is handed out fairly, evenly and no longer used for political witch hunts.
 I wish him well.”

-Sini said he is raising the issue on his own to Cuomo and that Suffolk County Executive Steve Bellone is not involved in his request.
-Bellone could not be reached for immediate comment.
+Sini said he is raising the issue on his own with Cuomo and that Suffolk County Executive Steve Bellone is not involved in his request.

+“As I have said for years, the District Attorney’s Office is compromised and I would fully support any action required to install new leadership at the head of that office,” Bellone said